AdobeDocs/experience-manager-screens.en/help/user-guide/creating-a-video-padding-workflow.md

 ---
 title: Creating a Video Padding Workflow
-seo-title: Creating a Video Padding Workflow
-description: Follow this page to learn about creating a video padding in the workflow for your assets.
+description: Learn more about creating a video padding in the workflow for your assets.
-seo-description: Follow this page to learn about creating a video padding in the workflow for your assets.
-uuid: c0f004ca-c934-47f8-bcdc-da58ea62118e
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/6.5/SCREENS
 topic-tags: authoring
 content-type: reference
-discoiquuid: a90e3950-c95a-4aff-8cb3-9229c660a815
 docset: aem65
 feature: Authoring Screens
 role: Admin, Developer